UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/ramona.nitu/index.md

 Buzzer - An audio output device.
 It can produce sound signals corresponding to Morse code symbols when activated by the microcontroller.

-LCD Hat 1602 for Raspberry Pi - This is an LCD display module with a 16x2 character display.
+LCD 1602 with I2C interface - This is an LCD display module with a 16x2 character display.
 It will be used to visually display the translated Morse code text.

 Breadboard Kit (830 points) + Jumper Wires + Power Supply - The breadboard provides a platform for prototyping and connecting various components without soldering.
 Jumper wires will be used to make connections between components.
 The power supply ensures stable power for the circuit.